rafidoth/rafidoth/README.md

 Hello there!
-I'm Rafi, a passionate Computer Science undergraduate student with a strong interest in web application development.
+I'm Rafi, a passionate Computer Science undergraduate student with a strong interest in application development.

 I have a passion for arts and design, but creating them doesn't come naturally to me.
 Similarly, I find great beauty in mathematics, even though I'm not a proficient mathematician.
 As a result, I've found programming to be the perfect outlet for exploring both of these interests simultaneously.